autopilot-team/interview/README.md

    - OpenAPI spec updates from backend API handlers
    - Protocol Buffer changes in backend services

-   All services feature hot reload capabilities, automatically rebuilding and refreshing when code changes are detected.

 ## Architecture

 Our system follows a microservices architecture with clean, layered patterns in each service.
 Here's how requests flow through our system: